XiaoMi/themis/readme.md

 **Percolator Result:**

-[percolator](http://research.google.com/pubs/pub36726.html) tests the read/write performance for single-column transaction(represents the worst case of percolator) and gives the relative drop compared to BigTable as follow table.
+[Percolator](http://research.google.com/pubs/pub36726.html) tests the read/write performance for single-column transaction(represents the worst case of Percolator) and gives the relative drop compared to BigTable as follow table.

 |             | BigTable  | Percolator       | Relative            |
 |-------------|-----------|------------------|---------------------|